-iiop_packet_size Defines the maximum size of incoming requests.
-If this limit is exceeded, the connection is closed.

-- ip_address This option is used if orber only should listen on a specific ip interface on a multi-interface host or if exported IOR:s should contain multiple components.
-The value is the IPv4 or IPv6 address as a string. - ip_address_local This option defines the default local interface Orber will use when connecting to another ORB via IIOP, i.e., Orber act as the client side ORB.
+- iiop_packet_size Defines the maximum size of incoming requests.
+If this limit is exceeded, the connection is closed. - ip_address This option is used if orber only should listen on a specific ip interface on a multi-interface host or if exported IOR:s should contain multiple components.
+The value is the IPv4 or IPv6 address as a string or {multiple, IPList}.
+The latter requires that the object is available via the all IP addresses found in the list. - ip_address_local This option defines the default local interface Orber will use when connecting to another ORB via IIOP, i.e., Orber act as the client side ORB.
 The value is a IPv4 or IPv6 address as a string.
 It is possible to override ip_address_local by defining iiop_acl or passing the Orber generic interface Context.
-If this option is not used, the underlying will choose which interface to use.
-For more information, see the Interface Configuration [page 22] section. - nat_ip_address The value is the ip address as a string (IPv4 or IPv6) or {multiple, IPList}.
-See also Firewall Configuration [page 20]. - giop_version Defines the default GIOP protocol version. - iiop_setup_connection_timeout The value is an integer (seconds) or the atom infinity.
+If this option is not used, the underlying OS will choose which interface to use.
+For more information, see the Interface Configuration [page 20] section. - nat_ip_address The value is the ip address as a string (IPv4 or IPv6), {multiple, IPList} or {local, DefaultNATIPAddress, [{IPAddress, NATIPAddress}]}.
+See also Firewall Configuration [page 18]. - objectkeys_gc_time This option should be set if objects are started using the option {persistent, true}.
+The value is integer() seconds. - giop_version Defines the default GIOP protocol version. - iiop_setup_connection_timeout The value is an integer (seconds) or the atom infinity.
 This option is only valid for client-side connections.
 If this option is set, attempts to connect to other ORB's will timeout after the given time limit.
 Note, if the time limit is large the TCP protocol may timeout before the supplied value. - iiop_connection_timeout The value is an integer (timeout in seconds between 0 and 1000000) or the atom infinity.
 This option is only valid for client object connections, i.e., will have no effect on server connections.
 Setting this option will cause client connections to be terminated, if and only if, there are no pending requests.
-If there are a client still waiting for a reply, Orber will try again after the given seceonds have passed.
+If there are a client still waiting for a reply, Orber will try again after the given seconds have passed.
 The main purpose for this option is to reduce the number of open connections; it is, for example, not necessary to keep a connection, only used once a day, open at all time. - iiop_in_connection_timeout The same as for iiop_connection_timeout.
-The only difference is that this option only affects incoming connections (i.e. Orber act as server-side ORB. - iiop_timeout The value is an integer (timeout in seconds between 0 and 1000000) or the atom infinity.
+The only difference is that this option only affects incoming connections (i.e. Orber act as server-side ORB). - iiop_out_keepalive Enables periodic transmission on a connected socket, when no other data is being exchanged.
+If the other end does not respond, the connection is considered broken and will be terminated.
+When enabled the SO_KEEPALIVE socket level option is set. - iiop_in_keepalive The same as for iiop_out_keepalive.
+The only difference is that this option only affects incoming connections. - iiop_timeout The value is an integer (timeout in seconds between 0 and 1000000) or the atom infinity.
 This option is only valid on the client side.
-Setting this option, cause all intra-ORB requests to timeout and raise a system exception, e.g. TIMEOUT, if no replies are delivered within the given time limit. - local_interceptors If defined, its value will be used when activating local interceptors via Orber Environment Flags [page 18].
+Setting this option, cause all intra-ORB requests to timeout and raise a system exception, e.g. TIMEOUT, if no replies are delivered within the given time limit. - interceptors If one set this parameter, e.g., erl -orber interceptors "{native, ['myInterceptor']}", Orber will use the supplied interceptor(s) for all inter-ORB communication. 'myInterceptor' is the module name of the interceptor.
+For more information, see the interceptor chapter in the User's Guide and the Reference Manual. - local_interceptors If defined, its value will be used when activating local interceptors via Orber Environment Flags [page 17].
 If not defined, but the flag is set, Orber will use the value of the interceptors parameter.